gravitational/teleport/.github/ISSUE_TEMPLATE/webtestplan.md

   - [ ] Check that those connections are removed after you log out of the root cluster that they belong to.
   - [ ] Verify that reopening a db connection from the connections picker remembers last used port.
-- Cluster resources (servers, databases, k8s, apps)
+- Cluster resources
   - [ ] Verify that the app shows the same resources as the Web UI.
   - [ ] Verify that search is working for the resources list.
   - [ ] Verify that pagination is working for the resources list.
-  - [ ] Verify that pagination works in tandem with search, that is verify that search results are paginated too.
+  - [ ] Verify that search results are paginated too.
   - [ ] Verify that you can connect to these resources.
     - Verify that this works on:
       - [ ] macOS